V Vizard Logo with shade

 2. If you have completed your studies and are applying for the PGWP, your spouse or partner will also need to meet additional requirements in order to be eligible for a work permit.

-The spouse or partner work permit will generally be valid for the same duration as your study or work permit.
+The spouse or partner open work permit will generally be valid for the same duration as your study or work permit.

 Health insurance for your dependents